Why SSH Security Matters for Ubuntu Servers

 ssh -p 2222 username@yourserverip

-If the connection succeeds, your new configuration is working.
-You can now safely close the original session.
-If it fails, your original session is still active and you can troubleshoot the configuration.
+If the connection succeeds, your configuration is working correctly.
+You can safely close the original session.
+If it fails, your original session remains active so you can troubleshoot the configuration without losing access to the server.

-A common mistake is forgetting to update the firewall when changing ports.
-If you lock yourself out, most cloud providers offer console access (AWS EC2 Instance Connect, DigitalOcean console, etc.) that bypasses the SSH service entirely and allows you to fix the firewall rules directly.
+If you do lock yourself out, most cloud providers offer console access that bypasses the SSH service entirely.
+AWS EC2 Instance Connect, DigitalOcean VNC console, and similar tools allow you to access the server directly through the provider's interface and fix the firewall rules from there.

 Step 2: Set Up SSH Key Authentication

-SSH keys are a pair of cryptographic files: a private key that stays on your computer and a public key that is placed on the server.
-The server only grants access to clients that can prove they hold the matching private key.
-This is fundamentally more secure than password authentication because the private key cannot be guessed by automated tools and would require either physical access to your computer or a cryptographic breakthrough to compromise.
+SSH keys use asymmetric cryptography to authenticate connections.
+You generate a pair of files: a private key that stays on your local computer and a public key that you install on the server.
+When you connect, the server challenges you to prove you hold the matching private key.
+This is fundamentally more secure than passwords because private keys cannot be guessed by automated tools, and compromising one would require either physical access to your computer or a cryptographic breakthrough.

 Generating a Key Pair on Linux and macOS